 Connect a custom domain to an Aiven App Limited availability

-Connect a custom domain to an Aiven App using Cloudflare as a proxied reverse proxy.
-Cloudflare receives traffic for the custom domain and forwards it to the Aiven-generated app hostname.
+Connect a custom domain to an Aiven App using Cloudflare.
+Cloudflare receives traffic for your custom domain at its edge, and a Cloudflare Worker forwards each request to the Aiven-generated app hostname.

 Prerequisites